rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### Fault Tolerance for disks

-Supermodel - Natually, a system with multiple hard disk drives is expected to function with only one working disk (use voting when multiple disks are working/available, but still work even when only one is available)
+Supermodule - Natually, a system with multiple hard disk drives is expected to function with only one working disk (use voting when multiple disks are working/available, but still work even when only one is available)

 ## Availability of Failvote systems